People's Army of Vietnam: Organisation

-The Commander-in-Chief of the Armed Forces is the President of Vietnam, though this position is nominal and real power is assumed by the Central Military Commission of the ruling Communist Party of Vietnam.
-The secretary of Central Military Commission (usually the General Secretary of the Communist Party of Vietnam) is the de facto Commander and now is Nguyễn Phú Trọng.
+The de jure Commander-in-Chief of the Armed Forces is the President of Vietnam, though this position is virtually nominal and a majority of political power over the military is assumed by the Central Military Commission of the ruling Communist Party of Vietnam.
+The secretary of Central Military Commission (usually the General Secretary of the Communist Party of Vietnam) is the de facto supreme commander and now is Tô Lâm.

 The Minister of National Defence oversees operations of the Ministry of Defence, and the PAVN.
 He also oversees such agencies as the General Staff and the General Department of Logistics.
 However, military policy is ultimately directed by the Central Military Commission of the ruling Communist Party of Vietnam.